French paradox: Cultural impact

 Other books sought to boost their credibility by reference to the French paradox.
-The American edition of The Dukan Diet, written by Pierre Dukan, a Paris-based doctor, is marketed with the subtitle, “The real reason the French stay thin.”
+The American edition of The Dukan Diet, written by Pierre Dukan, a Paris-based doctor, is marketed with the subtitle, "The real reason the French stay thin".

 Scientific impact

-The existence of the French paradox has caused some researchers to speculate that the link between dietary consumption of saturated fats and coronary heart disease might not be as strong as had previously been imagined.
-This has resulted in a review of the earlier studies which had suggested this link.
+The existence of the French paradox has caused some researchers to speculate that the link between dietary consumption of saturated fats and coronary heart disease might not be as strong as had previously been thought.
+This has resulted in a review of the earlier studies that suggested this link.

 Some researchers have thrown into question the entire claimed connection between natural saturated fat consumption and cardiovascular disease.
 In 2006, this view received some indirect support from the results of the Nurses' Health Study run by the Women's Health Initiative.
 After accumulating approximately 8 years of data on the diet and health of 49,000 post-menopausal American women, the researchers found that the balance of saturated versus unsaturated fats did not appear to affect heart disease risk, whereas the consumption of trans fat was associated with significantly increased risk of cardiovascular disease.

 Similarly, the authors of a 2009 review of dietary studies concluded that there was insufficient evidence to establish a causal link between consumption of saturated fats and coronary heart disease risk.